netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   suitable properties.
 For instance, low-latency and low-hop-count paths can be prioritized for RTT measurements, avoiding wasting resources on probing paths with poorer characteristics.
-Or, path overlapp or disjointness can easily be determined and used for congestion control.
+Or, path overlap or disjointness can easily be determined and used for congestion control.
 - **Path-awareness** allows congestion control and RTT estimators to reset only when the underlying network path has actually